fpv-iplab/rulstm/README.md

 }
 ```
 ## Updates:
+ * **30/09/2020** We are now sharing the rgb/flow/obj EPIC-KITCHENS-100 features and pre-trained models used to report baseline results in the [Rescaling Egocentric Vision](https://arxiv.org/abs/2006.13256) paper;
  * **04/05/2020** We have now published an extended version of this work on PAMI.
 Please check the text above for the updated references;
  * **23/03/2020** We are now providing pre-extracted features for EGTEA Gaze+.
 See readme for more information;
  * **11/10/2019** We are now also providing TSN and object-based features extracted for **each frame of EPIC-KITCHENS**.
 They can be downloaded using the `download_data_full.sh` script rather than `download_data.sh`;
  * **23/10/2019** Added some scripts to show how to extract features from videos.
 The scripts can be found under `FEATEXT` and are documented in this README.

 ## Overview
 This repository provides the following components:
  * The official PyTorch implementation of the proposed Rolling-Unrolling LSTM approach, including Sequence-Completion Pre-Training and Modality ATTention (MATT);
- * A program to train, validate and test the proposed method on the EPIC-Kitchens dataset;
+ * A program to train, validate and test the proposed method on the EPIC-KITCHENS-55 and EPIC-KITCHENS-100 datasets;
- * Pre-extracted features for a subset of frames of EPIC-Kitchens.
+ * Pre-extracted features for EPIC-KITCHENS-55 and EPIC-KITCHENS-100.
 Specifically, we include:
    * RGB features: extracted from RGB iamges using a BNInception CNN trained for the task of *egocentric action recognition* using [Temporal Segment Networks](https://github.com/yjxiong/tsn-pytorch);
    * Flow features: similar to RGB features, but extracted with a BNInception CNN trained on optical flow;
-   * OBJ features: object-based features obtained by running a Faster R-CNN object detector trained on EPIC-Kitchens;
+   * OBJ features: object-based features obtained by running a Faster R-CNN object detector trained on EPIC-KITCHENS-55;
  * The checkpoints of the RGB/Flow/OBJ/Fusion models trained for both tasks: egocentric action anticipation and early action recognition;
  * The checkpoints of the TSN models (to be used with the [official PyTorch implementation of TSN](https://github.com/yjxiong/tsn-pytorch));
- * The checkpoint of the Faster R-CNN object detector trained on EPIC-Kitchens;
+ * The checkpoint of the Faster R-CNN object detector trained on EPIC-KITCHENS-55;
  * The training/validation split used for the experiments.
 Note that the TSN and Faster R-CNN models have been trained on the training set of this split.

 Please, refer to the paper for more technical details.
 The following sections document the released material.

-## RU-LSTM Implementation and main training/validaiton/test program
+## RU-LSTM Implementation and main training/validation/test program
 The provided implementation and training/validation/test program can be found in the `RULSTM` directory.
 In order to proceed to training, it is necessary to retrieve the pre-extracted features from our website.
 To save space and bandwidth, we provide features extracted only on the subset of frames used for the experiments (we sampled frames at about 4fps - please see the paper).
-These features are sufficient to train/validate/test the methods on the whole EPIC-Kitchens dataset following the settings reported in the paper.
+These features are sufficient to train/validate/test the methods on the whole EPIC-KITCHENS-55 dataset following the settings reported in the paper.

 ### Requirements
 To run the code, you will need a Python3 interpreter and some libraries (including PyTorch).